oneapi-src/oneAPI-samples/AI-and-Analytics/End-to-end-Workloads/Census/README.md

 # End-to-end Machine Learning Workload: `Census` Sample

 This sample code illustrates how to use Intel® Distribution of Modin* for ETL operations and ridge regression algorithm from the Intel® extension of scikit-learn library to build and run an end to end machine learning workload.
-Both Intel Distribution of Modin* and  Intel® Extension for Scikit-learn libraries are available together in [Intel&reg; oneAPI AI Analytics Toolkit](https://software.intel.com/content/www/us/en/develop/tools/oneapi/ai-analytics-toolkit.html).
+Both Intel Distribution of Modin* and  Intel® Extension for Scikit-learn libraries are available together in [Intel&reg; AI Analytics Toolkit (AI Kit)](https://software.intel.com/content/www/us/en/develop/tools/oneapi/ai-analytics-toolkit.html).
 This sample code demonstrates how to seamlessly run the end-to-end census workload using the toolkit, without any external dependencies.

 | Optimized for                     | Description
 | :---                              | :---